 What is ‘Science for All’

-‘Science for All’ is a not-for-profit organisation that supports everyone in the world to get involved in shaping the future of human knowledge.
+‘Science for All’ is a charity that supports everyone in the world to get involved in shaping the future of human knowledge.

 An organisation which exists to facilitate the learning, sharing and creation of knowledge.
 We enable people to share knowledge and ideas, use the scientific method to create new knowledge and support more people to get involved in shaping the future of human knowledge.